 The first type of lead anchor utilized lead tape.
-Once the hole was drilled in the concrete then the lead tape was cut off a roll to be inserted tightly in the hole.
+Once the hole was drilled in the concrete, the lead tape was cut off a roll to be inserted tightly in the hole.
 A sheet metal screw was then inserted into the hole and turned clockwise, pushing the lead tape outward and holding the screw tight in the hole.
-This method worked well and gave excellent holding values if done properly.
 The problem with this method was that the holding values were inconsistent from hole to hole and from installer to installer.
 However, the principals applied to the lead tape have remained the same for all expansion type anchors used today.

 Why Lead Was Used

 Concrete fasteners were made from lead because it was easily melted and poured into molds.
 Once in a solid state, the lead would be pliable and soft.
-It could be formed to fit the contour of the base material, and be shaped and expanded.
+It could be formed to fit the contour of the base material for shaping and expansion.

 Principles of Lead Anchors

-The basic principle of the lead anchors is to drill a hole, then fill it with more material than was taken out.
+The basic principle of the lead anchors is to drill a hole and fill it with more material than was removed.
 This creates expansion forces, friction and, ultimately, holding values.
-The evolution of the lead type anchor has led to fasteners that are easily manufactured and that provide an excellent, consistent holding values in a variety of base materials.
+The evolution of the lead type anchor has led to fasteners that are easily manufactured and provide excellent, consistent holding values in a variety of base materials.
 Most of the modern type of anchors can be used in solid concrete, brick, block or mortar joints.

 Styles of Anchor